Guillaume-Levrier/PANDORAE/README.md

 **License issues :** some package/code license issues might still be around after the pre-upload cleanup.
 If you find one or more, please reach out on Twitter (@Li_Guilong) and I'll try to make it right.

 ### TODO FOR BETA RELEASE
-- create an interactive tutorial (under way)
+- create an interactive tutorial (under way).
-- implement FETCH altmetric requests
+- implement FETCH altmetric requests.
-- Dexie operational for Zotero, tweets are next.
+- importing scrapped/API tweets in Dexie ?

 ### ONCE IN BETA
 - enable gazouillotype brush & link it to dynamic node display (only generate nodes in the current brush, enforce a max brush width)